josbeir/cakephp-docs-md/docs/4/en/development/testing.md

 ## Console Integration Testing

-See [console-integration-testing](#console-integration-testing) for how to test console commands.
+See [Console Integration Testing](#console-integration-testing) for how to test console commands.

 ## Mocking Injected Dependencies

-See [mocking-services-in-tests](#mocking-services-in-tests) for how to replace services injected with the dependency injection container in your integration tests.
+See [Mocking Services In Tests](#mocking-services-in-tests) for how to replace services injected with the dependency injection container in your integration tests.

 ## Mocking HTTP Client Responses

-See [httpclient-testing](#httpclient-testing) to know how to create mock responses to external APIs.
+See [Httpclient Testing](#httpclient-testing) to know how to create mock responses to external APIs.

 ## Testing Views